Aigerim1020/Aigerim1020/README.md

 - 👋 Hi, I’m @Aigerim1020
 - 👀 I’m interested in DevOps enviroment
 - 🌱 I’m currently learning Kubernetes and clloud security
-- 💞️ I’m looking to collaborate
+- 💞️  I’m looking to collaborate on Open Source projects with Docker
 - 📫 How to reach me aamangeldieva20@gmail.com

 <!---